key2long/NMP-QEM/README.md

 # NMP-QEM
-This is the PyTorch implementation of NMP-QEM **Neural-based Mixture Probabilistic Query Embedding for Answering FOL queries on Knowledge Graphs**.
+This is the PyTorch implementation of NMP-QEM.

+<**Neural-based Mixture Probabilistic Query Embedding for Answering FOL queries on Knowledge Graphs**>.
 EMNLP2022

 ## Requirements
 - Python 3.7